Pbow

 Pbow was a cenobitic monastery established by St. Pachomius in 336-337 AD.
 Pbow is about 100 km north of Luxor in modern Upper Egypt.
+It was one of the nine Pachomian monasteries.

 Name

 Pbow is a Coptic name.
 The Arabic "Faw" in "Faw al-Qibli" ("South Faw") derives from the Coptic Pbow.
-Other names include "Bau", "Pboou", and "Phbow".
+Other spellings include "Bau", "Pboou", and "Phbow".

 History

-Pbow was founded as administrative center for Pachomius's monastery in 336–337.
+Pbow was founded as an administrative center for Pachomius's monastery in 336–337.
 Although not much is known about the traditions of these monks, we do know that they would annually meet two times a year at Pbow.
 Catechumens would often be baptized at this monastery on Easter.
 Pbow would also go on to become the residence of Pachomius prior to his death.
 The center included the Basilica of St. Pachomius.
 Pachomius died in Pbow in 347.

 Very little is known about the history of Pbow after the 6th century AD.
 Around the time of the reign of al-Hakim, Pbow was either destroyed by al-Hakim, or it was already ruined.